 - Crockery and cutlery have been temporarily removed from the shared kitchen areas and dishwashers will not be in use, so please bring mugs and packed lunches from home if you plan to eat or drink while in the office.
 Please do not visit the kitchen area to prepare your own hot drinks - Kate will prepare tea and coffee to order.

-- The main entrance and exit doors on each floor will be held open throughout the day.
+- The main entrance and exit doors on each floor will be held open throughout the day, and we recommend holding office doors open where possible to increase air flow.
 Hand sanitizer has been placed in all shared spaces - please use it before and after touching door handles, switches, printers and other high-frequency touchpoints.

 - Desk space in the hotdesk room has been reduced and the space will be cleaned down each evening.
 If you are a virtual member planning to use it, please be sure to book via reception in advance, so that we can ensure an appropriate number of people are using the room at any time.